AhBumm/ComfyUI_BillBum_APIset_Nodes/README.md

 - **Text Generation**: Use API to ask llm text generation, structured responses (not work yep).
 - **Image Generation**: Use API to Generate images, support dalle and flux1.1-pro etc.
+- **Vision LM**: Use API to caption or describe image, need models vision supported.
 - **little tools**: base64 url to base64 data, base64 url to IMAGE, IMAGE to base64 url, regular llm text to word and "," only. etc.

 ## Installation